preeti1619/CSS-A11/README.md

-this is my fisrt assignment of css
+This is my fisrt assignment of css